Skip to main content

 Deliveries

 Each delivery is tracked independently.
-A delivery fails when the destination does not acknowledge within 5 seconds.
-Failed deliveries retry up to 3 times with exponential backoff.
-If all attempts fail, the destination is set to inactive.
+For webhooks, a delivery fails when the destination does not return a 2xx response within 5 seconds.
+Failed deliveries are retried up to 10 times with exponential backoff (base 2, starting at 30 seconds).
+Persistent failures don’t auto-disable a destination.
+List failed deliveries with GET /v2/event-destinations/{id}/event-deliveries?status=failure to inspect them.

 Delivery statuses